LaZar00/Aeris/README.md

 I hope you enjoy this tool. ;)

 * Swizzle -> This is how the textures are stored inside the Background, all the tiles are mixed and they are not very understandable.
 We call the process from converting a visual image to one with mixed tiles swizzling.
 * Unswizzle -> This is what we "see" in game or exporting the image after arranging the swizzled texture.
-We call the process from converting a swizzled texture to the unswizzled base image unswizzling.
+We call the process from converting a swizzled texture to a unswizzled image unswizzling.